conan-io/docs/reference/env_vars.rst

     SET CONAN_PASSWORD_CONAN_CENTER=Mypassword

-CONAN_PLUGINS
+CONAN_HOOKS
 -------------

 **Defaulted to**: Not defined

-Can be set to a comma separated list with the names of the plugins that will be executed when running a Conan command.
+Can be set to a comma separated list with the names of the hooks that will be executed when running a Conan command.

 .. _conan_print_run_commands: